samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-High_Volume.md

 > Run just 10min up to Easy-Moderate, RPE6 to warm up, then back things down
 > once more by running steadily, Moderate-Hard, RPE8 for only 20 minutes; run
-> 10min Easy, RPE 4 to cool down for a total of about 40 minutes of running
+> 10min Easy, RPE4 to cool down for a total of about 40 minutes of running

 #### Workout 2
 * **Name**: Base Intervals